 How quickly can you build us a Retreat?

 Here at Retreat Homes we build to order.
 This means your lodge is not a stock item, it is hand crafted specifically for you.
 With this in mind we may sometimes have a waiting list depending on the volume of orders we have received at that time.
 We can take a production slot deposit to secure a date for production to begin; this would then be deducted from your final invoice.
 Let us know when you want your lodge and we will do our best to accommodate this.
 Once a production slot is allocated it usually takes between 8-10 weeks for a Retreat to be completed once construction begins.

 What other costs do I need to consider?

-The price we quote for a Retreat is the manufacture only cost.
+The estimate we give you for a Retreat is the manufacture only cost.
 Other costs you will need to consider are the foundation base and services to the site; we recommend getting a quote for a local tradesperson for this work.
-Then there is delivery and siting, delivery can cost between £2,000.00 and £3,500.00 depending on distance and access.
-Siting is completed by us and usually costs £2,750.00 plus accommodation, this sum is in order to finish the Retreat on site making it ready for use.
+Then there is delivery and siting, delivery can cost between £2,000 and £5,000 depending on distance and access.
+Siting is completed by us and costs £3,000 plus accommodation, this sum is in order to finish the Retreat on site making it ready for use.

 Finally you have the connection and commissioning of services and the skirting and decking of the Retreat, again we recommend you use local tradesmen to carry out this work.

 If you are buying a Retreat on a park these costs are usually included in the price.

 Yes.
 The National Caravan Council (NCC) who govern BS3632 give guidance on the recommended foundation base for a residential lodge.
 We have put this guidance in an information sheet which we can email to you if you require it.

 Can we make your designs bigger/smaller to suit our needs?